NahuelDev/emojeer/README.md

 # Emojeer

 [Emojeer](https://emojer.nahuelclotet.com.ar/) is a web application where users can log in using their Google or Github account and publish posts that consist only of emojis.
-Users can also view profiles and explore other user's posts.
+Users can also view profiles, explore and like user's posts.

 ## Technologies